• Twitter

 Looked After Children with SEND

-We have a Designated Lead for Looked after Children, Miss Kay Hemmings.
-She works closely with the SENCO to ensure all teachers in school understand the implications for those children who are looked after and have SEN.
+We have a Designated Lead for Looked after Children, Mrs Geach, who works closely with our SENDCo, Mrs Brotherston, and all teachers in school to ensure they understand the implications for those children who are looked after and have SEND.

 • Introduction